Buy/Renew Bike Insurance Online

 FAQs about IDV in Bike Insurance

-Why is it important to declare the correct IDV?
+Why is it important to choose the correct IDV?

-It’s important to declare the correct IDV as this will also determine the maximum amount you will receive in case of damages and losses to or by your two-wheeler.
+It’s important to choose the correct IDV as this will also determine the maximum amount you will receive in case of damage and losses to or by your two-wheeler.

 What will happen if I incorrectly declare my IDV?